eminaktas/sockjs-go-client/README.md

 ## Usage

-Here's a quick example demonstrating how to create and use a sockJS connection with STOMP protocol:
+Here's a quick example demonstrating how to create and use a SockJS connection with STOMP protocol:

 ```go
 package main